Leatherback sea turtle: Conservation

 Many human activities indirectly harm Dermochelys populations.
 As a pelagic species, D. coriacea is occasionally caught as bycatch.
 Entanglement in lobster pot ropes is another hazard the animals face.
 As the largest living sea turtles, turtle excluder devices can be ineffective with mature adults.
 In the eastern Pacific alone, a reported average of 1,500 mature females were accidentally caught annually in the 1990s.
 Pollution, both chemical and physical, can also be fatal.
 Many turtles die from malabsorption and intestinal blockage following the ingestion of balloons and plastic bags which resemble their jellyfish prey.
 Chemical pollution also has an adverse effect on Dermochelys.
 A high level of phthalates has been measured in their eggs' yolks.
+Leatherback sea turtles ranging from 1885 to 2007 were autopsied for the existence of plastic in the gastrointestinal tract.
+It was discovered that 34% of the cases had plastic blockage.

+Due to their diet consisting of gelatinous zooplankton, the leatherback sea turtle consumes high amounts of salt.
+Different life stages of dead individuals from the western Atlantic Ocean were used to test the concentrations of various contaminants found in the salt glands and red blood cells.
+These contaminants include arsenic, cadmium, lead, mercury, and selenium.
+The contaminants were found in higher concentrations in the blood compared to the salt gland secretions.
+The length of the curve in the carapace of a turtle had a direct correlation with cadmium and mercury concentrations.
+Salt glands and red blood cells are potentially susceptible to high levels of contaminants being found in the oceans.

 Global initiatives

 D. coriacea is listed on CITES Appendix I, which makes export/import of this species (including parts) illegal.
 It has been listed as an EDGE species by the Zoological Society of London.

 The species is listed in the IUCN Red List of Threatened Species as VU (Vulnerable), and additionally with the following infraspecific taxa assessments: